Hienntm/frontend-nanodegree-feedreader/README.md

 HOW TO RUN THE APPLICATION
 --------------------------
-This FeedReader application is automatically run for you to use.
+1. Open file index.html to run the application.
-1. Click the hamburger icon to show the menu (click again to hide)
+2. Click the hamburger icon to show the menu (click again to hide)
-2. Click a feed selection in the menu and content of feeds will change correspondingly
+3. Click a feed selection in the menu and content of feeds will change correspondingly

 HOW TO TEST THE APPLICATION